khromov/wp-instacron/README.md

 InstaCRON is a WordPress plugin that lets you quickly setup tasks (or "jobs") that execute when you want them to by visiting a special URL.

-You register your jobs anywhere you'd like in your code (as long as it's after the plugins_loaded hook).
+You register your jobs anywhere you'd like in your code (as long as it's on or after the plugins_loaded hook).
 See examples below.

 Please note: You will need a real CRON scheduler to use this plugin.
 We're planning on providing "fake" CRON using [TLC Transients](https://github.com/markjaquith/WP-TLC-Transients) in the future.

 ## Create a job

-Creating a CRON job can be done in just a few lines of code
+Creating a CRON job can be done in just a few lines of code:

 ### Example